MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-common-scenarios.md

 1. Create a copy of the credit card SIT.
 Use the steps to [copy and modify a sensitive information type](create-a-custom-sensitive-information-type.md#copy-and-modify-a-sensitive-information-type) to copy the credit card SIT.
 1. Edit the high confidence pattern.
 Follow the steps in [edit or delete the sensitive information type pattern](sit-get-started-exact-data-match-create-rule-package.md#edit-or-delete-the-sensitive-information-type-pattern).
-1. Add 'starts with' check and add the list of bin digits (formatted & unformatted).
+1. Add 'starts with' check and add the list of bin digit (formatted & unformatted).
 For example to ensure that only credit cards starting with 411111 & 433512 should be considered valid, add the following to the list 4111 11, 4111-11, 411111, 4335 12, 4335-12, 433512.
 1. Repeat step 2 & 3 for the low confidence pattern.

 ## Test numbers similar to Social Security numbers